 Squad Size.
-Only 22 student-athletes will be allowed to participate but all eligible student-athletes will be permitted to receive expenses to attend the SEC Championship event.
-Non-participating student-athletes will not be permitted to access the competition area immediately prior to and during any of their team's Championship contests.
-[Revised: 8/18/15]
+Only 22 student-athletes will be allowed to participate but all travel-eligible student-athletes will be permitted to receive expenses to attend the SEC Championship event.
+Non-participating student-athletes will not be permitted to access the competition area immediately prior to and during any of their team's Championship contests and will not be eligible for Championship participation awards.
+[Revised: 8/18/15, 7/10/20]

 Tickets.
-The host institution of the tournament may decide whether or not to charge for ticketed admission.
+The host institution of the tournament may decide whether to charge for ticketed admission.
 If an institution chooses to charge for admission, ticket prices shall be set by the host institution, but must be approved by the Conference office.
-In addition, if admission is charged, the host institution must make contact with each participating school to communicate the ticket policy for the tournament, including payment instructions and player/pass gate information.
+In addition, if admission is charged, the host institution must contact each participating school to communicate the ticket policy for the tournament, including payment instructions and player/pass gate information.
 Institutions are not required to purchase a specific number of tickets.